rprkh/Stock-Bot/README.md

 # Stock Bot

-Discord Bot that extracts company financials and provides a graphical visualization of the data.
+Discord Bot that extracts company financials from the internet and provides a graphical visualization of the data.
+The bot is hosted on Heroku and is online 24/7.

 ### Commands